ros-navigation/navigation2/nav2_amcl/README.md

 Adaptive Monte Carlo Localization (AMCL) is a probabilistic localization module which estimates the position and orientation (i.e. Pose) of a robot in a given known map.

 ## Overview
 Currently, the AMCL module in ROS 2 Navigation System is a direct port from [ROS1 AMCL](http://wiki.ros.org/amcl) package with some minor code re-factoring.
 The direct port includes all of ROS1 functionalities except running from Bag files.
-However, given the way in which these classes are currently written, these codes are highly bounded to AMCL.
-Therefore, to make use of code re-usability, these classes need to be substantially modified.

 ## Added Feature
 AutoLocalization - is implemented by utilizing AMCL's `global_localization` service request and Behavior Tree (BT).
 This enables initial pose estimation capability on differential type robot.